Robot Brother

 from another perspective.

-in the greatness of the forest it must be fall.
+Melancholic leaves are lacking from the trees, in the greatness of the forest it must be fall.

-to guide and sustain towards autonomy is the greater big thing one can receive from another.
+Somehow, finding a way to lend a real helping hand, to guide and sustain towards autonomy, is the greatest thing one can receive from another.

-Maybe with the help of the machines this could be.
+Maybe with the help of the machines, this could be.

 Precious updated data,